ionos-enterprise/ionos-enterprise-sdk-java/README.md

 * Java
 * [Apache Maven](https://maven.apache.org/)

-Before you begin you will need to have [signed-up](https://www.profitbricks.com/signup) for a ProfitBricks account.
-The credentials you setup during sign-up will be used to authenticate against the API.
+Before you begin you will need to have [signed up](https://www.profitbricks.com/signup) for a ProfitBricks account.
+The credentials you set up during sign-up will be used to authenticate against the API.

 Apache Maven must also be installed.
 Please review the official [Apache Maven installation documentation](https://maven.apache.org/install.html) for details on the installation.